smerth/create-monorepo/README.md

 A Gum/Shell CLI to create a Node/Lerna/Yarn monorepo with two demo packages ready to publish.

+The build process modifies the steps outlined in the nice summary article: [publishing and installing private github packages using yarn and lerna](https://viewsource.io/publishing-and-installing-private-github-packages-using-yarn-and-lerna/)

 ## Requirements

+yarn add -g lerna

+jq

+gum

+nvm

+node

 ### Node setup